felipemsalles/felipemsalles.github.io-blog/_posts/2023-02-07-What is Web Security and Bug Bounty.md

 ---
-title: "Edit App Security and Cloud Security"
+title: "What is Web Security and Bug Bounty?"
 categories:
-  - App Security and Cloud Security
+  - Web Security and Bug Bounty
 ---

 Edit